mbuliga/em/README.md

-# em
-The EM (emergent algebras_ term rewrite system
+This repository contains work for the EM (emergent algebras) term rewrite system.